 New public and civic space at both Ashby and North Berkeley BART will provide a community anchor, open space amenity, and memorable neighborhood gathering space that is accessible to all.
 It will be available for programmed community uses and activities, as well as for informal, unprogrammed public use by residents, visitors, and transit riders alike.
-New public space will maximize greenery (to the extent feasible) and enhance the ability of all community members to walk, roll, and take transit, supporting better station access and healthy, climate-friendly active transportation.
+New public space will enhance the ability of all community members to walk, roll, and take transit, supporting better station access and healthy, climate-friendly active transportation.
 North Berkeley will be a nexus of active transportation centered along a major new connection of the Ohlone Greenway.
 Ashby will be anchored by a market and oriented along a street built for people and multiple modes of transportation.

-- A. Maintenance Costs.
-New civic space should be maintained by the developer/lessee to minimize the ongoing cost of operations and maintenance to BART and the City. - B. New Public Space.
+A. Maintenance Costs.
+New civic space should be designed in a way that minimizes the ongoing cost of operations and maintenance to BART and the City.

+- B. New Public Space.
 Pursue new public space design in a way that delivers on the vision while maximizing the number of on-site affordable housing units. - C. Station Access.
 Design the public realm to support priorities in the Access section of this document.